rokeane/RTEMS-Minepump/README.md

 # RTEMS-Minepump
+* Full implementation of the “Mine Pump” case study using RT-POSIX
-*RTEMS library required
+  * RTEMS library required
-*Linux Machine
+  * Tested for Linux OS only